wellbutteredtoast/wellbutteredtoast/README.md

 ## [Rust](https://www.rust-lang.org/)

 Rust is the newest language in my repetoire.
 Being a bit more dense than C++, and having a more pedantic compilation system.
 Rust is insanely fast, and extremely powerful.
-So far I have been using it to write CLI tools such as my currently WIP [rfzf](https://github.com/wellbutteredtoast/fuzzyfind-rs), which is a Rust re-write of the already existing [fzf](https://github.com/junegunn/fzf) utility.
 I believe that when it comes to level and secure systems, Rust is the future in my opinion.
 I will continue to use both C++ *and* Rust for the forseeable future.

 ## [Bash](https://www.gnu.org/software/bash/manual/bash.html)